 Why do pancakes seem like such a treat when they are very cheap and easy to make and they can be very nutritious?!

 Switching regular flour for wholemeal adds back some much needed fibre and nutrients.
 Using half oats takes it a step further by giving as a different wholegrain (variety is the key to good nutrition) with even more fibre.
 Oats are a great source of the prebiotic fibre beta-glucan, a great meal for our good gut bacteria to keep them healthy and thriving.
+If you want to speed things up and use one type of flour, just swap the oat flour for more wheat flour.
+This recipe will work just as well!

 3⁄4 cup oat flour*